 - Using a minimal or zero drop shoe allows you to build strength in those smaller feet, ankle and calf muscles that are challenged in a lighter shoe.

-- While a stability shoe might help on an easy day to reteach you how to maintain that good foot position and give you a chance to build up the hip strength needed to move away from them to a neutral shoe all the time.
+- While a stability shoe might help on an easy day to reteach you how to maintain good foot position.
+Not using them for some runs gives you a chance to build up the hip strength to move to a neutral shoe all the time.

 - Rotating shoes means that your body does not adapt to one style and therefore get lazy, which leads to muscles turning off.